Abhishek-S-Patil/mysql-backup-incremental/README.md

 DBHOST           | Host name (or IP address) of MySQL server e.g localhost                     | DBHOST="127.0.0.1" DUMPBACKUPDIR    | Backup directory location for MySqlDumps e.g /backups                       | DUMPBACKUPDIR="/var/lib/mysql"
 BLOGSBACKUPDIR   | Backup directory location for MySqlDumps e.g /backups                       | BLOGSBACKUPDIR="/var/log/mysql"
-RESTOREBACKUPDIR | Restore directory location for MySqlDumps and Binary Files                  | RESTOREBACKUPDIR="~/sqlbackups
+RESTOREBACKUPDIR | Restore directory location for MySqlDumps and Binary Log Files              | RESTOREBACKUPDIR="~/sqlbackups"
+BINFILENAME      | Binary Log File name                                                        | BINFILENAME="mysql-binlog"

 ### Running the script

 There are two methods to run this script, One is to run with cron jobs and other is to execute within terminal.
 > Note: Make sure file has executable permissions.